Keep the Strong Threshers Coming; Says Madam Salamatu Alhassan

 Andrew Meikle later improved upon Leckie’s design in 1786 by adding a drum with beaters and rollers for straw feeding, receiving a patent in 1788 for the first functional machine, which included a fan mill for cleaning grain from straw and chaff. – By this you can guess that Meikle’s design might look a just a little bit like Leckie’s design.

-As time passed, other inventors such as “Mr. Pope” (no mention of his first name), invented the earliest hand-powered versions of the thresher which were cheaper.
+As time passed, other inventors such as “Mr. Pope” (there was no mention of his first name), invented the earliest hand-powered versions of the thresher which were cheaper.
 The thresher was exhibited by his son Joseph Pope in 1823 in Baltimore, United States.

 This is an image of other versions of the hand-operated thresher made my Barrett, Exall & Andrews in 1849.